Integrated Approach for Inclusive Micro, Small and Medium-Sized Enterprise Development

 Çiğdem Akın

-Çiğdem Akın has implemented projects in Asia focusing on fiscal policy, tax administration reform with IT applications, fiscal decentralization and local governance, financial sector development, financial inclusion and MSMEs development.
-Prior to ADB, she was an assistant professor of economics at the Johns Hopkins University School of Advanced International Studies, and a lecturer of economics at the George Washington University.
-She also worked as a researcher on international trade and finance at the International Monetary Fund and at the ADB Institute.
+Çiğdem Akin leads the planning, implementation and supervision of ADB’s lending and technical assistance projects in public sector management area in the Central and West Asia region.
+She has implemented projects in Asia focusing on fiscal and macroeconomic policy, SOE reforms, tax administration reform with IT applications, fiscal decentralization and local governance, financial sector development, financial inclusion and MSMEs development.
+Prior to ADB, she worked at the Johns Hopkins University School of Advanced International Studies, George Washington University, International Monetary Fund and ADB Institute.

 Maria Kristina Hidalgo